romshark/templier/README.md

 gracefully, rebuilt, linted and restarted.
 On `.templ` file changes Templiér only tries to compile and lint the server code without refreshing the page.
-On `_templ.txt` file changes Templiér refreshes the page.

 Templiér hosts your application under the URL specified by `templier-host` and proxies all requests to the application server process that it launched injecting Templiér